 $ D’uma Amed Homestay has affordable rooms with amazing views of Mount Agung and the rice fields nearby.
 Ground floor rooms also have kitchenettes.

 $$ Villa Aska offers lovely two-bedroom villas with private pools, facing the ocean.
-The villas are located within walking distance to Lipeh beach.
+The villas are located within walking distance of Lipeh Beach.

 $$$ The Griya Villas and Spa offers beautiful and spacious villas with private pools and kitchenettes.
 The property has 2 restaurants that serve both Balinese and international dishes.